 The Mackie MC-450 is a top-of-the-line open-back pair of headphones with some outstanding features.
 Check out the quick pros and cons before we take a closer look at these studio-orientated headphones.

-As the only pair of open-backed headphones in the Mackie line-up, the MC-450 has a lot to prove.
+Considering its price tag, the Mackie MC-450’s aren’t the best cheap open back headphones you can get your hands on.
+However, they do tick a lot of boxes.
 Below we take a deep dive to see how capable these headphones are.

 As with all our headphone reviews the number one priority is always how good do they sound?
 In this area, the Mackie MC-450 excels.
 These are a joy to use and are perfectly suited for serious studio work.